webrecorder/pywb/docs/manual/rewriter.rst

 configuration for domain and content-specific rewriting rules, fuzzy index matching for replay, and a thorough client-side JS rewriting system.

+With pywb 2.3.0, the client-side rewriting system exists in a separate module at `https://github.com/webrecorder/wombat``

 URL Rewriting
 -------------